Logarithmic stability of parabolic Cauchy problems: Introduction

-The second author \cite[Theorem 5.1, page 24]{Ya} proved a H\"older stability in a proper subdomain of $Q$ depending on the part of the lateral boundary where the Cauchy data is given.
-In \cite[Theorem 3.5.1, pages 45 and 46] {Ve}, Vessella establishes a local H\"older stability corresponding to the continuation of Cauchy data to an interior subdomain for solutions vanishing at the initial time.
-Recently, Bourgeois \cite[Main theorem, page 2]{Bo} proved a result similar to the one in Theorem \ref{theorem1}, with a single logarithm function, in the case where $L=\Delta -\partial _t$, $\Omega =D\setminus O$, $D$ and $O$ are two domains of class $C^2$, $O\Subset D$, and $\Gamma _0$ is either $\partial D$ or $\partial O$.
-His result is based on a global Carleman estimate in which the weight function is built from the distance to the boundary of the space variable.
+Recently, for $L=\Delta -\partial _t$, Bourgeois \cite[Main theorem, page 2]{Bo} proved a result similar to the one in Theorem \ref{theorem1}, which is of a single logarithmic type, but for such better rate than ours, he assumes a special geometrical configuration for $\Gamma_0$.
+More precisely, he considers the case where $\Omega =D\setminus O$, $D$ and $O$ are two domains of class $C^2$, $O\Subset D$, and $\Gamma _0$ is either $\partial D$ or $\partial O$, and in particular, $\Gamma_0$ cannot be taken arbitrarily.
+His result is based on a Carleman estimate with a weight function built from the distance to the boundary of the space variable, which is different from our Carleman estimate.

-We discuss in the present work the Cauchy problem in all of its generality, that is without any restriction on the part of the boundary where the Cauchy data is given.
+Unlike \cite{Bo}, we discuss in the present work the Cauchy problem in all of its generality, that is without any restriction on the part of the boundary where the Cauchy data are given.

+We also mention that Vessella \cite{Ve} established a local H\"older stability estimate, for a parabolic Cauchy problem, up to $t=t_1$ but far from $t=t_0$.
+Although the tools used in \cite{Ve} are similar to ours his approach is completely different from the one we use in the present work.
+So it is not clear whether it is possible combine our results with those in \cite{Ve} to improve our results.

+We observe that Theorem \ref{theorem1} remains valid if $L$ is substituted by $L$ plus an operator of first order in space variable whose coefficients are bounded.
+We limited ourselves to the case $Lu=0$, but one can consider the case of non-zero right-hand side of $Lu$ by adding to $\mathcal{C}(u,\Gamma _0)$ the norm of $Lu$ in a suitable space.
+We believe that this extension can be done without major difficulties.

+The existing stability inequalities for elliptic Cauchy problems are optimal for $H^2$-solutions and $C^{1,1}$-domains \cite{Bo} and $C^{1,1}$-solutions and Lipschitz domains \cite{Ch}, \cite[Appendix A]{BC} or \cite{Ch1}.
+A non optimal result was recently proved by the first author \cite{Choulli} for $H^2$ solutions and Lipschitz domains.

+The proof of the main result is inspired by that used in the elliptic case by the first author in \cite{Ch}.
+Note however that there is a great difference between the elliptic case and the parabolic case.